Lamine Cissé: Nancy

 Cissé was born in Créteil, Île-de-France and played youth team football with Ivry, Montrouge and Boulogne-Billancourt before joining Nancy's academy in 2018.
 On 20 April 2021, Cissé signed his first professional contract with Nancy.
 He made his senior debut in a 3–1 Ligue 2 loss to Valenciennes on 1 May 2021.
 He broke into the first team at Nancy in 2021–22, making 23 appearances as the team suffered relegation to the Championnat National.
 After two seasons in the third tier Cissé left Nancy in June 2024 at the end of his contract.

 Bastia

 Cissé joined Ligue 2 side Bastia on 20 June 2024, signing a three-year contract.
 Cissé had a breakthrough season in Corsica, scoring 11 goals in 33 games in 2024–25 helping Bastia finish in 8th position.

 Stoke City

 Cissé signed for EFL Championship side Stoke City on 14 August 2025 for an undisclosed fee on a four-year contract.
+Cissé scored his first goal in English football in the FA Cup against Coventry City, a half-volley from 25 yards in the 88th minute.
+Cissé mainly played a make shift centre forward in the second half of the season due to injuries to Stoke's other forwards.
+He played 34 times in 2025–26, scoring four goals as Stoke finished in 17th.